uhansla/pycoldwar/README.md

 The tool uses predefined Cold War unit templates (already built into the project) to overwrite the types, payloads, and liveries of modern units in a target mission — converting it into a Cold War-style mission.

+This project includes a snapshot of the `pydcs` library, integrated locally for convenience.
+Special thanks to [evgauser1](https://github.com/evgauser1/pydcs) for creating the pydcs project.

+Additionally, a big thanks [Dzsek](https://github.com/Dzsek/pretense) for developing the outstanding Pretense missions, which served as inspiration.

 ---

 ## Features